 - 1. a completed application for readmission and \$50 fee prior to the deadlines stated above; - 2. a letter of intent noting why you wish to return to Maine Maritime Academy and a brief description of what you've been doing since you left; - 3. a typed resume to include a description of what you have done during your absence.
-Include, for example, employment, schools attended, courses taken; - 4. two (2) letters of recommendation from MMA faculty members and/or administrators; \ - 5. a letter of recommendation from a recent employer; \ - 6. an official transcript from each school attended since last enrolled at MMA; - 7. confirmation from MMA's Business office that you are in satisfactory financial standing with the Academy.
+Include, for example, employment, schools attended, courses taken; - 4.
+Two (2) letters of recommendation from a current or recent faculty member or employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. confirmation from MMA's Business office that you are in satisfactory financial standing with the Academy.